BenjieGrandz/golang/notes/go-basics.md

 - Long way to declare variabls
 - wallrus declaration :=
 - declaration and initialization (just as their name suggests)
+- walrus operator cannot be used to initialize global variables

 ---